clearlinux/clear-linux-documentation/source/ciao-cluster-setup.rst

 Starting a workload
 ===================

-Because we are using self-signed certificates and our debug code counts on AJAX being able to communicate directly with the keystone service, you need to find a way to accept the certificate for the keystone service before you will be able to launch a workload.
+Because we are using self-signed certificates and our debug UI code counts on AJAX being able to communicate directly with the keystone service, you need to find a way to accept the certificate for the keystone service before you will be able to launch a workload.
 For some browsers,